 Some colour is coming off of my yarn!
 What do I do?
 This is every dyer’s worst nightmare; I want you to enjoy your yarn without worry.
 There shouldn’t be any colour coming off of your gobsmacked yarn– none rubbing off on your hands when you knit with it, and none when you soak your knits to wash and block them.

 I have allergies.
 Do I need to worry about your yarn?
-I do have a dog, Fennel the Nearly-Toothless Wonder.
-She doesn’t have anything to do with the yarn or the dyeing process and is not allowed in the studio.
-Still, there’s always a small chance that a stray strand of dog hair could get caked up with the yarn; if you have any allergy concerns, please feel free to get in touch and we’ll try to figure things out.
+I do have a dog, Fennel the Nearly-Toothless Wonder, and live with two cats part-time.
+The pets doesn’t have anything to do with the yarn or the dyeing process and are not allowed in the studio.
+Still, there’s always a small chance that a stray strand of dog or cat hair could get caked up with the yarn; if you have any allergy concerns, please feel free to get in touch and we’ll try to figure things out.